Masterjoona/my-twitter-likes/README.md

 > [!TIP]
 > To get around 15k likes took me around 4 minutes

-## why like this

-cors

-proxy? i dont want to people give me their auth tokens and stuff obviously

 ## notes

-- you can't see media of quoted tweets since their data is not in the response
 - you might see tweets that says `liked: no` but this is just twitter insanity
 - use the search bar instead of ctrl+f since the tweets are lazy loaded